 While it may be tempting to rely on a single booking site for your hotel, savvy hoteliers can reap numerous benefits by using multiple channels.
 By diversifying your distribution strategy, you not only increase your sales revenue but also broaden your reach to a more diverse range of potential customers.
 Remember, by spreading your presence across various platforms, you ensure a steady flow of bookings and keep your business operations running seamlessly.
 It’s all about maximising your opportunities and staying ahead in the competitive hospitality industry.

 2. Use channel management

 One of the biggest obstacles that prevents hoteliers from using more booking channels is the risk of double bookings.
 Avoid this by keeping your front desk up to date with a channel management tool.
 Traditionally, managing your bookings was done manually, but the speed of internet bookings now makes that almost impossible.
 By integrating a channel manager with your hotel management software you’ll never have to greet double-booked guests at check in again.
-(Pro-tip: Preno offers a channel manager as an add-on to its PMS!)
+(Pro-tip: Preno offers a hotel channel manager as an add-on to its PMS!)